 Recently built and comfortably furnished:

-- Master bedroom with comfortable superking-sized bed (160 X 200) on ground floor next to bathroom with walk-in shower and heated towel drier.
+- Master bedroom with comfortable superking-size bed (160 X 200) on ground floor next to bathroom with walk-in shower and heated towel drier.

 - Spacious bedroom on mezzanine with double bed + 2 single beds.
 (2 cots + highchairs, baby's bath, stairgate, potty, crockery + cutlery + other toddlers' equipment - available on request)